Plumsail/documents-docs/source/flow/how-tos/documents/use-custom-fonts-with-html2pdf.rst

 Convert HTML to PDF suppoorts external fonts as well.
 It's a common case when you need to include external fonts,

 for example, `Google fonts <https://fonts.google.com/>`_.
-ThE Source HTML might be following:
+The Source HTML might be following:

 .. code-block::